tytydraco/yessleep/out/Roses_Are_Red_Cause_Teds_Dead.md

 ***"I'll get you if it's the last thing I do!"***

 Snot and spittle had erupted from her nose and mouth to tango furiously as she wished me dead.
 Her mucous membrane sonata continued unabated, even as two burly cops led her away forcibly.
 Betty Lou strained against the cuffs all the way to a waiting SUV, her short muscular legs, honed over years playing rugby in the Ivy League, furiously kicking.

+"The fucking stench!?!
+What the fuck!?!?!" bellowed one of the cops.

+"Maybe it's your fuckin' upper lip, pig?
+Ever think of that," Betty Lou bellowed back redoubling her efforts to bust loose.

-The SUV's lights flashing red as the eyes of the betrayed; white doors swung open wide, like a shark's maw at supper time.
+The SUV's lights steadily flashed red, red as the eyes of the betrayed; white doors suddenly swung open wider than a shark's maw at supper time.

 And then?
-Then Betty Lou was gone.
+Then Betty Lou was gone along with the stench of corruption and gardening.

 That was last June.

-Last June under the Flower Moon she told me of ruin.
+Last June under the Flower Moon she warned me of ruin.

 I met her on a dating app in the fall of '22.
 She was divorced.
 A good looking brunette in her 40s.
 Nice picture of her singing karaoke.
 She looked bubbly and attractive.